doars/staark/packages/tiedliene/README.md

 tiedliene is a teensy-tiny yet powerful state management utility designed to keep your application state consistent and manageable.
 With a focus on simplicity and efficiency, tiedliene enables you to track, apply, revert, and even manage undo/redo operations for state changes.
 It's perfect for applications that require precise control over state transitions without the overhead of more complex libraries.

-- offers a simple set of functions, making it easy to understand and integrate into your application.
+- Offers a simple set of functions, making it **easy to understand** and integrate into your application.
+- Comes in at **half a kilobyte** in size when compressed.
+Due to the minimal philosophy of the library and the simple concepts within the total size is tiny as well.
-- uses an naive diffing algorithm to ensure that state changes are applied in full.
+- Uses an **naive diffing algorithm** to ensure that state changes are applied in full.
-- allows you to not only revert state changes but also provides built-in undo and redo capabilities.
+- Allows you to not only revert state changes but also provides built-in **undo and redo** capabilities.

 To start using tiedliene, you need to understand the core functions: `determineDiff`, `applyDiff`, `revertDiff`.
 These functions allow you to calculate the differences between states, apply those changes, revert to previous states.